 The Intracoastal Waterway, or ICW, is a 3,000-mile (4,800 km) inland waterway along the Atlantic and Gulf of Mexico coasts of the United States.
 It runs from Boston, Massachusetts, south along the Atlantic coast and around the southern tip of Florida, then following the Gulf Coast to Brownsville, Texas.

-The ICW allows boaters to travel the east coast of America without having to entering the Atlantic Ocean.
+The Intracoastal Waterway allows boaters to travel the east coast of America without having to enter the Atlantic Ocean.

 It’s a rather narrow river, or canal, that’s protected from the ocean.
 The best boats to travel down the ICW are motorboats or sailboats with a mast no higher than 64’ or a keel not too much deeper than 5’.